 - a.
 Health Canada regulatory changes have increased the oversight of APIs for veterinary use.
 To comply with these changes, the following conditions must be met: - i.
 The API must be manufactured according to good manufacturing practices (GMPs). - ii.
 Individuals who fabricate, import, package, label and tests APIs for veterinary use must hold a drug establishment license (DEL). - iii.
 Pharmacists, veterinarians or those compounding a drug under the supervision of a licensed veterinarian must hold a DEL to import medically important antimicrobials that are on List A List of Certain Antimicrobial Active Pharmaceutical Ingredients. - b.
 APIs should only be used in accordance with the Therapeutic Decision Cascade for Animal and Public Safety as published by the Canadian Veterinary Medical Association. - c.
+APIs should only be used in accordance with the Therapeutic Decision Cascade for Animal and Public Safety as published by the Canadian Veterinary Medical Association. - d.
 APIs may only be used under the direction and prescription of a licensed veterinarian with whom you have a valid veterinary-client-patient relationship (VCPR).
-The decision to use the APIs has been properly documented in that veterinarian's medical records. - d.
-The PigSAFE | PigCARE programs strictly prohibit the use of Health Canada Veterinary Drug Directorate (VDD) Class 1 antimicrobials as an API. - e.
+The decision to use the APIs has been properly documented in that veterinarian's medical records. - e.
+The PigSAFE | PigCARE programs strictly prohibit the use of Health Canada Veterinary Drug Directorate (VDD) Class 1 antimicrobials as an API. - f.
 If an API drug is used in an extra-label manner, the veterinarian and owner bear the full responsibility for animal and food safety.